Prepay Home Loan vs. Invest Calculator

 The Concept of "Effective Interest Rate"

-However, 8.5% isn't usually your true cost of borrowing.
-If you are a salaried professional in the 30% tax bracket, the Income Tax Act (Section 24b) allows you to claim a deduction of up to ₹2,00,000 on home loan interest paid.
+However, 8.5% isn't usually your true cost of borrowing in India.
+If you are a salaried professional in the 20% or 30% tax bracket, the Income Tax Act (Section 24b) allows you to claim a deduction of up to ₹2,00,000 on home loan interest paid.
 This tax shield essentially means the government is subsidizing a portion of your interest.

-When you factor in this 30% tax saving, an 8.5% home loan actually has an effective interest rate of roughly 5.95%.
+When you factor in this tax saving, an 8.5% home loan actually has an effective interest rate of roughly 6% to 6.5%.

 Now compare this to investing.
 If you invest that same surplus cash into an equity mutual fund SIP that historically generates 12-15% annually, your money is growing at double the speed of your effective debt cost.
 Over a 15 or 20-year horizon, the exponential compounding effect of equity investing creates far more wealth than the interest saved by prepaying a subsidized home loan.

-Should you prepay your home loan or invest?
+Psychology vs. Mathematics: Should you prepay or invest?

-While the calculator above provides the absolute mathematical winner based on your inputs, personal finance is highly psychological.
-The right decision heavily depends on your comfort with debt, job security, and life stage.
+While our calculator provides the absolute mathematical winner based on your inputs, personal finance is highly psychological.
+The "right" decision heavily depends on your comfort with debt, job security, and life stage.

-• When to strictly PREPAY: If the sheer thought of a ₹50 Lakh debt causes you anxiety or affects your sleep, mathematically optimal returns don't matter—pay it off.
-Prepayment is also superior if you are nearing retirement (and want to eliminate mandatory EMIs), if you work in an industry with low job security, or if your loan is a high-interest unsecured personal loan (>12%) where investing cannot reliably beat the debt cost.
+• When to strictly PREPAY: If the sheer thought of a ₹50 Lakh debt causes you anxiety or affects your mental well-being, mathematically optimal returns don't matter—pay it off.
+Prepayment is also superior if you are nearing retirement (and want to eliminate mandatory monthly outgoings), if you work in an industry with low job security, or if your loan is a high-interest unsecured personal loan (>12%) where investing cannot reliably beat the debt cost.

 Frequently Asked Questions